effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 /**
  * 1. Find, where the server state is stored and retreive it *
- * See the server handler code to find out, where it was saved in the html */ const effectorState = globalThis._SERVER_STATE_;
+ * See the server handler code to find out, where it was saved in the HTML */ const effectorState = globalThis._SERVER_STATE_;
 const reactRoot = document.querySelector("#app");